bwolmarans/nginx-api-gateway-for-k8s/task_02/README.md

 This will return a web page, so something is listening, but gives a 404.
 So it sort of worked, but also failed to serve the app, because the app isn't actually listening on port 80, nor on /get-job.
 But something is listening on port 80.
 What is that?
 That something is NGINX Ingress Controller.

-Remmeber, the NGINX Ingress controller pod consists of a Controller executable progam that is running, and also NGINX Plus.
+Rememeber, the NGINX Ingress controller pod consists of a Controller executable progam that is running, and also NGINX Plus.

 Let's examing the NGINX Plus configuration file to see this: